Why Saratoga

 Saratoga single-family typically runs $2.5M to $4M in the flatlands and lower-foothill tracts, $3.5M to $7M in the upper foothill view tracts, and $5M to $15M+ in the premium estate / vineyard / Mount Eden Road hillside properties.
 Condos and townhomes run $700K to $1.4M.
 The July 2020 4th St condo closing at $800K is representative of the entry-level Saratoga condo tier (rare; most Saratoga inventory is single-family above $2M).

-Why is Saratoga's K-8 so fragmented?
+Why is Saratoga K-8 so fragmented?

-Saratoga's city boundaries pre-date the modern K-8 school district map and were drawn over a pre-existing patchwork of four small K-8 districts (Saratoga Union, Cupertino Union, Campbell Union, Moreland).
-The city never consolidated, and each of the four districts continues to operate within their original boundaries inside Saratoga's city limits.
+Saratoga city boundaries pre-date the modern K-8 school district map and were drawn over a pre-existing patchwork of four small K-8 districts (Saratoga Union, Cupertino Union, Campbell Union, Moreland).
+The city never consolidated, and each of the four districts continues to operate within their original boundaries inside Saratoga city limits.
 The result: the same street can have two different K-8 attendance areas depending on the parcel.
 Saratoga Union covers around two-thirds of the city; the remainder is fragmented.
-This is the single largest pre-offer due diligence item for Saratoga family buyers.
+This is the single largest pre-offer due diligence item for Saratoga buyers.

 Saratoga vs Cupertino vs Los Gatos?